sifiveinc/skl/README.md

 ## Examples

-In addition to the testsuite described below, SKL provides a set of example programs in the `examples` directory that demonstrate how to combine multiple SKL kernels to implement more complex operations.
+In addition to the testsuite described below, SKL provides a set of example programs in the `example` directory that demonstrate how to combine multiple SKL kernels to implement more complex operations.
+See the Examples [README.md](./example/README.md) for details.

-**TODO**: Describe convolution example when it is merged.

 ## Testing and Benchmarking